Undocumented Artists Exist, But When Will We Center Their Narratives?

 Early this September, I was swallowed by memories of my crossing the San Diego/Tijuana border as I scrolled through Instagram.
 An installation by French artist, JR, at the U.S./Mexico border immediately lit a flame in my body.

 The installation is composed of a gigantic photograph of Kikito, a 1-year-old boy whose dark hair, curious expression and simple clothes reminds me of the children in my village.
-I was born in Mexico City, but I am from the Zapotec nation of Oaxaca, Mexico, and most of us kids look pretty similar: we proudly wear dark Indian hair or dark fluffy afros, dirt under our fingers, plain colored tank-tops, and faces full of mischief and curiosity.
+I was born in Mexico City, but I am from the Zapotec people of what is now known as Oaxaca, Mexico, and most of us kids look pretty similar: we proudly wear dark Indian hair or dark fluffy afros, dirt under our fingers, plain colored tank-tops, and faces full of mischief and curiosity.

 In this installation, JR alludes to conflict, contradiction and systemic violence.
 Kikito’s image is positioned in the “Mexican” side of the border curiously looking into the “U.S.” side of the border.
 Kikito undoes the U.S.-American gaze for a moment.
 Here, Kikito, a non-White child, gazes at the U.S. Empire.
 The U.S. Empire does not gaze at Kikito.